rubygems/rubygems.github.io/_posts/2021-01-12-december-rubygems-update.md

 ## RubyGems News

 In December, we finally released `bundler 2.2` and `rubygems 3.2` 🎉.
+On the bundler side, this minor release provides some major enhancements in how bundler treats platforms, and also a few extra features.
+Check [this blog post about bundler-v2-2 release](https://bundler.io/blog/2020/12/09/bundler-v2-2.html) for details.
+On the rubygems side, the release provides a lot of bug fixes, a noticiable boot time speed up, better integration in ruby-core and alternative implementations, and adds support for a change in the server side that allows using scoped API keys.

-We also received the corresponding feedback and regression reports, and addressed almost everything reported through 4 patch level releases of each library.
+After the releases, we also received the corresponding feedback and regression reports, and addressed almost everything reported through 4 patch level releases of each library.
 In particular, we made it on time for Ruby's Christmas release and managed to include `rubygems 3.2.3` and `bundler 2.2.3` with the final release of `ruby 3.0`.

-To be mentioned apart, together with `rubygems 3.2.3` we released a fix to a longstanding gem install issue.
-From now on, gem install will respect the running ruby version, and install the latest version of the target gem that supports it.
-See [#4110](https://github.com/rubygems/rubygems/pulls/4110) for more information.

 This month, [RubyGems](https://github.com/rubygems/rubygems) gained [203 new commits](https://github.com/rubygems/rubygems.org/compare/master@%7B2020-12-01%7D...master@%7B2020-12-21%7D), contributed by 13 authors.
 There were 4191 additions and 2066 deletions across 1184 files.